waffle-iron/docs-rackspace/doc/contributor-collateral/docteam-FAQ.rst

 * Operations Guide (Internal version)

-For example, the internal operations guide contains the following information, whichis not published in the external operations guide:
+For example, the internal operations guide contains the following information, which is not published in the external operations guide:

 * Backups
 * Dashboard solutions tab